BetterLuke/udacity-tournament-results/README.md

 Keeps track of the count of matches each player has played.

-## Running a game
+## Running a tournament

-Use the available functions, in this recommended order, to coordinate a game:
+Use the available Python functions, in this recommended order, to coordinate a game:

 METHOD | ACCEPTS | PURPOSE
 --- | --- | ---
 registerPlayer(name) | _name as string_ | Adds a player to the database to be calculated in pairings and standings. countPlayers() | _(no input)_ | Counts all registered players.
-reportMatch(winner, loser) | _winner as string_, _loser as string_ | Records the result of any given match.
-playerStandings() | _(no input)_ | Returns the number of wins from all players.
 swissPairings() | _(no input)_ | Returns a list of players grouped into pairs, arranged according to their current standings.
-Players are paired with those with about the same number of wins.
+Players are paired with those with about the same number of wins. reportMatch(winner, loser) | _winner as string_, _loser as string_ | Records the result of any given match. playerStandings() | _(no input)_ | Returns the number of wins from all players.